lucas-mdsena/portfolio/README.md

 <br>

-## **Python courses from Udemy**
+## **Python course - Udemy**
-I've been working on a Python course, and the contents will be avaiable a those repositories.
+I'll be a instructor for a Python course, and the contents will be avaiable a those repositories.
 ### [Data manipulation with Pandas](https://github.com/lucas-mdsena/python_udemy?tab=readme-ov-file)
 ### [Data visualization with Matplotlib](https://github.com/lucas-mdsena/python_udemy_module_3)